 - Visit the Mayan ruins of Marco Gonzalez Archaeological Reserve

-Belize Honeymoon Resorts in San Pedro:
+2. Belize Romantic Resorts in San Ignacio

-Located on the completely opposite side of Belize is San Ignacio.
+Located on the complete opposite side of Belize is San Ignacio.
 San Ignacio is only about a 20-minute drive from the Guatemalan border.
 Known for its access to Mayan ruins, jungle adventures, and cultural sights, San Ignacio is sure to please any lover of history and culture!

 Many people tend to visit both San Pedro and San Ignacio during a trip to Belize to get a combo of both beaches and adventure, so you can’t go wrong with combining the two!